fzago-cray/liblustre/README.md

     userspace.
 Should it be 16 instead of 15?
 -   find a better name for llapi_hsm_state_get_fd, as it doesn't return a file descriptor. llapi_hsm_state_get_from_fd?
+-   remove all these useless sanity checks in layout code.

 Changes from liblustreapi
 -------------------------